Home Heroes Of lyari Maikan Wahid Baloch – Female football player from Lyari determined against all...

 Football is woven into the very fabric of Lyari.
 The love for football is so deep that you will find at least one member of each household associated with football at the district, provincial or national level.
 But being a female footballer is something new and dauntless for Lyari.
 Maikan is one of those female footballers who are courageous enough to challenge the stereotypical image of a football player.

 Maikan is a student and loves playing football.
 She dreams of becoming a professional football player.
-After her school, she joins a local club ‘Jafa’ in the neighbourhood for football training.
+After her school, she joins a local club ‘Jafa’ in the neighborhood for football training.
 But doing so in the community is not an easy task.
 She adds, “At first it was hard for me to be accepted as a female football player.
 In my community, we are not allowed to play with the ball.
 But I hope over time things would start to change.”

 Asking about parent’s support she replied, “Parent’s support is crucial.
 I am blessed to have my parents’ support with me.
 But most of the girls still face challenges to get the approval of parents to be trained as footballers.”